-The three credits in Business Communications must be taken within the first twelve credits of the program.
+Professional Communications Strategies must be taken within the first twelve credits of the program.
 Completion of all Common Professional Component (Core) credits is expected before students enroll in Upper Level Courses and mandatory before students enroll in Capstone Courses.
 Capstone Courses will be completed within nine credits of graduation.